Tax Commission

 Translation

-To help visitors understand information on this page in a variety of languages, the Tax Commission has added a link at the top to an automated translation service.
+To help visitors understand information on this page in a variety of languages, the Tax Commission has added a link at the bottom to an automated translation service.
 This type of service is not perfect, and context or meaning may be inaccurately or incompletely translated.
 As a result, the Tax Commission cannot guarantee the accuracy of translated information.
 Anyone relying on translated information does so at their own risk.
 In the event of any disagreement or ambiguity between a translation and the original English document, the original English document is correct.

 If you need an accommodation under the Americans with Disabilities Act, email [email protected], or call 801-297-3811 or TDD 801-297-2020.
 Please allow three working days for a response.